 Maps of the Alpine Loop are available at the Lake City Visitor Center for a small donation.
 Also available at the Visitor Center is the Alpine Explorer magazine, which includes detailed information about recreation opportunities, points of interest, wildlife, a detailed map and more.

-For official Hinsdale County OHV rule and regulations please go to: http://hinsdalecountysheriff.com/Laws___Regulations.php
+For official Hinsdale County OHV rule and regulations, please contact the Lake City Chamber of Commerce at 970-944-2527.

 - Carson: Considered one of the best preserved historic mining camps in Colorado, Carson is well worth the trek up Wager Gulch.